mongodb/specifications/source/crud/bulk-write.md

 results cursor.
 This ensures that drivers only report an `insertedId` when it is confirmed that the insert succeeded.

-## Handling errors
+## Handling Errors

-### Top-level errors
+### Top-Level Errors

 A top-level error is any error that occurs that is not the result of a single write operation failing or a write concern error.
-Examples include network errors that occur when communicating with the server, command errors returned from the server, client-side errors, and errors that occur when attempting to perform a `getMore` to retrieve results from the server.
+Examples include network errors that occur when communicating with the server, command errors (`{ "ok": 0 }`) returned from the server, client-side errors, and errors that occur when attempting to perform a `getMore` to retrieve results from the server.

 When a top-level error is encountered and individual results and/or errors have already been observed, drivers MUST embed the top-level error within a `BulkWriteException` as the `error` field